xtdb/learn-xtdb-datalog-today/master.md

      [_ :movie/title ?title]]
 ```

 However, in this tutorial we will use the map format.
-Also note that XTDB does not require logical variables to be preceded by `?`, although you may use this convention if you wish.
+Also note that xtdb does not require logical variables to be preceded by `?`, although you may use this convention if you wish.

 ## Exercises